-Last week in this series, we discussed the importance of having a game plan.
-This week, we’ll dive deeper into the best way to use meetings to get the most out of remote workers.
+Last week in this series, we discussed the importance of game planing.
+This week, we’ll dive deeper into the best way to use meetings to get the most out of remote freelancers.
 If you’re just joining us on this journey, you can also refer back to Hack #1: Consistent Motivation.

-To many a manager and worker, the very word “meeting” elicits a chorus of groans.
-However, when it comes to managing remote workers, meeting with them regularly is absolutely essential.
+To many a manager and freelancer, the very word “meeting” elicits a chorus of groans.
+However, when it comes to managing remote freelancers, meeting with them regularly is absolutely essential.
 In this post, we’ll discuss some of our best tips for hosting meetings that solve problems and provide great feedback.

 Stick to a schedule

-When workers work remotely, they don’t have the same structure that an in-office environment provides.
+When freelancers work remotely, they don’t have the same structure that an in-office environment provides.
 That’s why it’s so important to keep to a routine.
 Schedule check-ins at the same time and day weekly, bi-weekly, or monthly.
-Even if the meeting is brief, meeting regularly will help workers and will make them feel they always have a space to address any concerns.
+Even if the meeting is brief, meeting regularly will help freelancers and will make them feel they always have a space to address any concerns.

 Always have an agenda